kxdekxde/nikke-spine-viewer/README.md

 `Refresh Mods List`: If you renamed, moved or deleted the mods then use this button to refresh the mods list to show the changes.

-`Rename`: Lets the user to rename the mods directly from the GUI.
+`Rename`: Renames your mods directly from the GUI.
 It's not necessary to use `_` in this case.